sealink/pansophy_authenticator/README.md

 end
 ```

-An cache store must respond to the following methods:
+A cache store must respond to the following methods:

 ```ruby
 class MyCacheStore